Ddjalex/et-food-telegram-bot/ENVIRONMENT_VARIABLES_GUIDE.md

 - PGPORT
 - PGUSER

+## How to Configure Environment Variables in Replit

+### Method 1: Using Replit Secrets (Recommended)
+1. Go to your Replit project settings
+2. Navigate to the "Secrets" tab
+3. Add key-value pairs for sensitive variables like:
+   - `BOT_TOKEN`
+   - `DRIVER_BOT_TOKEN`
+   - `SESSION_SECRET`

+### Method 2: Using .env.template
+1. Copy `.env.template` to `.env` locally (if working outside Replit)
+2. Fill in your actual values
+3. Never commit the actual .env file to version control

+### Current Status
+- **Database**: ✅ Already configured (PostgreSQL ready)
+- **Web Application**: ✅ Working with fallback values
+- **Bot Integration**: ⚠️ Needs bot tokens for full functionality
+- **Security**: ✅ Has secure fallbacks, can be enhanced

-## Next Steps
+### Next Steps
-To complete the configuration:
-1. Obtain bot tokens from @BotFather
+1. Get bot tokens from @BotFather on Telegram
-2. Set SESSION_SECRET to a secure random string
+2. Add tokens to Replit Secrets or use the provided ask_secrets tool
-3. Configure WEBHOOK_URL for production deployment
+3. Configure WEBHOOK_URL for production deployment (optional)
-4. Set ADMIN_PASSWORD for enhanced security
+4. Test bot functionality with real tokens